AlbertoGnz/Download-all-images-Facebook-Group/README.md

 # Download-all-images-Facebook-Group
 Download all images posted in a Facebook group
+Make sure that selenium is on the path.

 # How to
 Edit url to facebook group pointing the first image.